Léon Blum: Early life

-Unsurprisingly he was targeted by the then-powerful Catholic Church in France, in the wake of the turmoil caused by the separation between church and state implemented by Emile Combes in 1905.
-Far right and royalist politicians and agitatators, and most preeminently Charles Maurras, were incensed, and pelted mostly anti-semitic insults and public outrage at Blum, famously dubbing him "le pornographe du Conseil d'état" as Blum was by then a counsellor of this institution.
-Although Blum's views being nowadays accepted and mostly mainstream in many developed countries, the book remained an object of scandal long after WWI and the shift to emancipation of women.
+Unsurprisingly he was targeted by the then-powerful Catholic Church in France, in the wake of the turmoil caused by the separation between church and state implemented by Émile Combes in 1905.
+Far right and royalist politicians and agitators, and most preeminently Charles Maurras, were incensed, and pelted mostly anti-semitic insults and public outrage at Blum, famously dubbing him "le pornographe du Conseil d'état" as Blum was by then a counsellor of this institution.
+Although Blum's views are nowadays accepted and mostly mainstream in many developed countries, the book remained an object of scandal long after WWI and the shift to the emancipation of women.
+On 14 October 1912, Blum fought a duel with swords with a rival theater critic Pierre Weber, which ended with Weber surrendering after Blum wounded him.

-First political experiences
+Entry into politics

 While in his youth an avid reader of the works of the nationalist writer Maurice Barrès, Blum had shown little interest in politics until the Dreyfus Affair of 1894, which had a traumatic effect on him as it did on many French Jews.
 Blum first became personally involved in the Affair when he aided the defense case of Émile Zola in 1898 as a jurist, before which he had not demonstrated interest in public affairs.
 Campaigning as a Dreyfusard brought him into contact with the socialist leader Jean Jaurès, whom he greatly admired.
 He began contributing to the socialist daily, L'Humanité, and joined the French Section of the Workers' International (Section française de l'Internationale ouvrière, SFIO).
 Soon he was the party's main theoretician.
 It is possible that Blum's interest in politics began somewhat earlier, as Fernand Gregh mentioned in his personal memoirs that Blum had expressed interest in politics as early as 1892.

-In July 1914, just as the First World War broke out, Jaurès was assassinated, and Blum became more active in the Socialist party leadership.
-In August 1914 Blum became assistant to the Socialist Minister of Public Works Marcel Sembat.
-In 1919 he was chosen as chair of the party's executive committee, and was also elected to the National Assembly as a representative of Paris.
-Believing that there was no such thing as a "good dictatorship", he opposed participation in the Comintern.
-Therefore, in 1920, he worked to prevent a split between supporters and opponents of the Russian Revolution, but the radicals seceded, taking L'Humanité with them, and formed the SFIC.

-Blum led the SFIO through the 1920s and 1930s, and was also editor of the party's newspaper, Le Populaire.